Misia Sert: Marriages and social milieu

 The Serts’ social set included bohemian elites and the upper levels of society.
 It was a libertine group, rife with emotional and sexual intrigues—all fueled by drug use and abuse.
 Misia Sert had an enduring association with couturière Coco Chanel, whom she had met in 1917 at the home of actress Cécile Sorel.
 Sert later provided Chanel with emotional support, after the designer's lover, Arthur Capel, died on 22 December 1919 in an automobile accident.
 The two women were said to have had an immediate bond of like souls, and Sert was attracted to Chanel by "her genius, lethal wit, sarcasm and maniacal destructiveness, which intrigued and appalled everyone."
 Both women were convent educated; their friendship was one of shared interests, confidences and drug use.

 Sert was generous and supportive to friends in need.
 For instance, she provided financial assistance to poet Pierre Reverdy when he needed funds to retreat to a Benedictine monastery in Solesmes.

 She had a long friendship and business association with Russian impresario Sergei Diaghilev and was involved in all creative aspects of the Ballets Russes - from friendships with its dancers, to contributing to decisions on costume designs and choreography.
 Through the years she supplied funds for the ballet company; while its artistic achievements were recognized, it was often on risky financial footing.
 For instance, on the opening night of the new work Petroushka, composed by Igor Stravinsky, she came to the rescue with the 4000 francs needed to prevent repossession of the costumes.
 When Diaghilev lay dying in Venice, she was at his side.
 After his death in August 1929, she paid for his funeral, honoring the man who had been such an important influence in the world of ballet.

 During World War II and the Nazi occupation of Paris, Sert evaded serious condemnation for supporting the arts and some of the circle which German officials considered suspect.
 Others of her social set were more overtly allied with the Nazis and the Vichy government.
 Among the refugee intellectuals and artists, a number joined the Resistance.

 Death

 Misia Sert died in Paris on 15 October 1950.
 After a ceremony at Notre-Dame-de-l'Assomption, the Polish church of Paris where Coco Chanel had prepared Sert's body for the funeral, she was buried in the cemetery of Samoreau.

 Legacy and honors

-Sert is the subject of a musical, Misia, with lyrics by Barry Singer and set to the music of the late Vernon Duke.
+Sert is the subject of a musical, Misia, with lyrics by Barry Singer and set to the music of Vernon Duke.
 Singer wrote the first draft in 2001.
 It was released as a cast album by PS Classics in 2015.
 Interest in the work was shown by Broadway producers, but it has not yet been produced on the stage.

 The South-West Brabant Museum in Halle, her parents' home, has a collection on her life, as well as that of her maternal grandfather and father.

 On 9 July 2022 a new bridge was opened near Charleroi that was named for her.